-VA Loan Requirements in 2021
+VA Loan Requirements in 2022

 Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
-It may not have been previewed, commissioned or otherwise endorsed by any of our network partners.
+It may not have been reviewed, commissioned or otherwise endorsed by any of our network partners.

-VA loan requirements in 2021
+VA loan qualifications

 Down payment.
 In most cases, VA home loans require no down payment.
 However, you may need one if you have a current VA loan, own a property financed with a VA loan that was paid off or owe money on a previous VA loan — even if you no longer own the property.

 Residual income.
-VA lenders use a residual income calculator to determine how much free cash you have each month after paying your monthly obligations from your after-tax income.
+VA lenders use a residual income calculator to determine how much free cash you have each month, after paying your monthly obligations from your after-tax income.

 The table below shows the residual income requirements for loan amounts above $80,000.